 Rowheels Inc. was founded in 2011 with the goal of developing the reverse propulsion wheel concept into a commercially viable product that could help users suffering from repetitive stress injuries of the shoulder.

 Our mission is to make the standard wheelchair wheel obsolete and Rowheels the norm!
 We understand that this won’t be easy but pushing propulsion is inefficient, uses poor biomechanics and is a major cause of shoulder injury and pain.
 It’s time for wheelchair users to experience the right way to roll!

 Rowheels launched the Revolution 1.0 wheelchair in July 2018.
 The Revolution 1.0 is made using components fabricated in the USA and overseas.
-Assembly and testing is performed by factory technicians at the Rowheels facility in Fitchburg, Wisconsin.
+Assembly and testing is performed by factory technicians at the Rowheels facility in Middleton, Wisconsin.

 The Rowheels team